RobertFoll/Heyzap-Xamarin-iOS/readme.md

 Instructions:

-Obtain a publisherID at heyzap.com.
+Obtain a publisher ID at heyzap.com.
 Follow the instructions in the readme files for both the binding and sample projects.

 License